 As indicated above, on April 3, 2020, Chief Judge Bain of the 4th Judicial District issued an order clarifying that parenting time and exchanges must continue as normal during the coronavirus closures.
 This welcome guidance follows informal guidance being put out by judges behind-the-scenes, and is consistent with orders from courts in other jurisdictions, such as the Texas Supreme Court, and Cook County, Illinois.

-Emergency Child Custody Orders Or Parenting Time Restrictions
+Emergency Child Custody Orders or Parenting Time Restrictions

 Though the courts are generally closed, they are still open for very specific emergencies.
 In family law, this includes restrictions on parenting time, abduction prevention measures, and protective orders.
 Upon filing a motion to restrict parenting, the other parent’s parenting time is automatically restricted for up to two weeks, unless the court issues a formal ruling in the interim.
 C.R.S.
 14-10-129(4).

-So if a member of the other parent’s household tests positive for coronavirus, first try to talk the other parent into agreeing the children should not spend time there (hopefully not an issue??!!)
+So if a member of the other parent’s household tests positive for Covid-19, first try to talk the other parent into agreeing the children should not spend time there (hopefully not an issue??!!)
 But if the other parent insists that the children should be exchanged and spend time in his/her house regardless, then don’t act unilaterally.
 Talk to your attorney re: a motion to restrict parenting.

 And finding a lawyer shouldn’t be difficult.
 Para.
 III.D. of Gov. Polis’s order exempts from the stay-at-home requirements “Judicial branch operations, including attorneys if necessary for ongoing trials and required court appearances, unless appearances can be done remotely.”

 NOTE – Graham.Law is open for business.
 To protect you and us, we are working from home, except as absolutely needed for emergency court appearances which cannot be done telephonically.
 Call us at (719) 630-1123, and one of our staff will answer as normal, transfer calls to our attorneys and paralegals, we have full access to our client files in the secure cloud, and, of course, email.
 The only thing missing is what all of us are now missing – the in-person contact.
 We’ll get back to that when the Covid-19 pandemic is over!

 Risky Behavior In Other Parent’s Household